-Japan 💽
+Japan 👤

-World Dream Project to showcase the dreams and stories of international leaders in one place and share the borderless sustainability lessons.
-With support from Iroha Publishing, they have produced a book that showcases 201 dreams from across the world.
+Taichi and Ibun founded the World Dream Project to showcase the dreams and stories of international leaders in one place and share the borderless sustainability lessons.
+With support from Iroha Publishing, they have produced a book that showcases 201 dreams from 201 countries for students across the world.